 Hope And Blessings

-I can't predict the outcome of the Washington wars, though I believe God would have me fight here as best as I can.
-But I can safely predict that one day every head will bow and every knee will bend before the King of Kings.
-The final victory has been won.
-All that is required of us is that we choose life.
+I can’t predict the outcome of the Washington wars, though I believe God would have me fight on as best as I can.
+But we can rest assured that one day every head will bow and every knee will bend before the King of Kings.